zadjii/nebula/docs/multiple-hosts-thoughts.md

 any files that have a modification after their last sync timestamp

 okay that's not much of an algorithim but that's it.

+Is that it?
+Sure seems like it.

+Does the mirror need to have a separate last_sync timestamp? or can it derive it from the latest last_sync of all it's children? *TODO*